How to change a tyre

 Lower the car using the jack until the replaced tyre just touches the surface.
-To ensure the nuts and bolts are secured, tighten the wheel nuts using the wrench.
+To ensure the nuts and bolts are secured, tighten the wheel nuts using the spanner.
 Continue to lower your vehicle and remove the jack.

 You have successfully changed your tyre.
 If you have a tyre pressure gauge, you can now assess whether the tyre pressure is correct in your tyre.
 If so, you should now be fit to drive again on the road.

 Once you’ve averted the crisis of changing your flat tyre, it’s important to ensure your spare tyre is the correct choice for your vehicle.
 Usually, spare tyres are space-saver tyres which are only used in an emergency – therefore, it could be beneficial to take your punctured tyre to your local Formula One Autocentres.